nolanlawson/emoji-picker-element/README.md

 ```

 The reason for this is that `Picker` automatically registers itself as a custom element, following [web component best practices](https://justinfagnani.com/2019/11/01/how-to-publish-web-components-to-npm/).
 But this adds side effects, so bundlers like Webpack and Rollup do not tree-shake as well, unless the modules are imported from completely separate files.

+### Within a meta-framework (Next.js, SvelteKit, etc.)

+Some meta-frameworks will attempt to server-side render (SSR) any dependencies you `import`.
+However, `emoji-picker-element` only supports client-side rendering – it does not work on the server side.
+If you attempt to import it on the server side, you will see an error like `requestAnimationFrame is not defined`.

+To load `emoji-picker-element` only on the client side, use your meta-framework's technique for client-side-only imports.
+For example, you can use [dynamic `import()`s](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) with [`next/dynamic` in Next.js](https://stackoverflow.com/a/61881528/680742) or [`onMount()` in SvelteKit](https://www.banjocode.com/post/svelte/client-side-library).

+`emoji-picker-element` is not designed for SSR.
+In most apps, an emoji picker should be lazy-loaded upon user interaction (for example, when the user clicks a button).

 ### Within a Svelte project